aagit/synthmerge/README.md

 This measurement used only new test data never exposed to the model during the fine tuning process.

 ```
-Claude Sonnet 4.5 and Gemini 3 pro preview not done yet.
+Claude Sonnet 4.5 and Gemini 3 Pro preview not done yet.

 Model: Claude Sonnet 4.0 (default)
   Accuracy: 66.70% (753/1129)